-On the day of steer selection, exhibitors will select their steer based upon a random order.
+XOn the day of steer selection, exhibitors will select their steer based upon a random order.
 Exhibitors may select up to two (2) steers based upon the availability of animals.
 If the exhibitor chooses to select two (2) steers, the second steer may only be chosen after all other exhibitors have chosen their first steer.
 All calves will be ear tagged with corresponding numbers and tattooed on the selection day.
 The sale of the animals will be between the producer and the exhibitor.
 All sales are final and payment is due on the day of selection.
-Immediate family members (children and grandchildren) of the approved commercial producer will be offered first choice of steer selection from the producer's group of steers, present on selection day.
+Immediate family members (children and grandchildren) of the approved commercial producer will be offered at least second choice of steer selection from the producer's group of steers, present on selection day.
 The selection must be made on the official selection day and must be of similar type/quality steers.
 The selection day will serve as the official weigh-in for the commercial steers.

-Mandatory Weigh-in Dates and Weight Requirements: All market steers entered in the open show will be weighed in, ear tagged with corresponding numbers at the initial weigh-in on Saturday, July 26, 2014.
+Mandatory Weigh-in Dates and Weight Requirements: All market steers entered in the open show will be weighed in, ear tagged with corresponding numbers at the initial weigh-in on Saturday, July 25, 2015.
 Market steers should weigh a minimum of 550 lbs.
-(550 lbs. or more) at the initial weigh-in on July 26, 2014.
+(550 lbs. or more) at the initial weigh-in on July 25, 2015.
 This is a suggested weight, however, there is no minimum weight at the initial weigh-in.
-Weigh-in will be from 6:00 A.M. until 9:00 A.M. on Saturday, July 26, 2014.
+Weigh-in will be from 6:00 A.M. until 9:00 A.M. on Saturday, July 25, 2015.
 All market steers entered into the open show will be weighed in at the Agricultural Center in Bartow.
-Market steers must weigh a minimum of 1,000 pounds (1,000 pounds or more) at the final weigh-in on January 28, 2015.
+Market steers must weigh a minimum of 1,000 pounds(1,000 pounds or more) at the final weigh-in on January 27, 2016.

-Official Reweighs: At the sole discretion of fair management, one or more animals may be reweighed after the final weigh-in in January, 2015.
+Official Reweighs: At the sole discretion of fair management, one or more animals may be reweighed after the final weigh-in in January, 2016.
 A market steer's show and sale weight shall be the most recent official weight as determined by fair management.

-Bull Calves: No bull calves will be accepted at the July 26, 2014 weigh-in.
+Bull Calves: No bull calves will be accepted at the July 25, 2015 weigh-in.
 The neutering process must be sufficiently healed before the weigh-in.
 We recommend the neutering be done as early as possible.

 Animal Identification: As a condition for participation in the Polk County Youth Fair Market Steer Show and Sale, exhibitor hereby agrees to submit to unique animal identification of any and all animals entered by exhibitor for purposes of identification.
-The Polk County Youth Fair requires that the animal exhibited at the Polk County Youth Fair be the same as the animal entered at the initial weigh-in on July 26, 2014.
-If the animal's identity is found to differ from initial weigh-in exhibitor will forfeit any prize money and/or sale proceeds, any add-ons and may forfeit all rights and privileges to exhibit in the future at the Polk County Youth Fair office must be notified within forty-eight(48) hours of a hanging tag or electronic tag that is lost, missing, or is no longer attached to the steer.
+The Polk County Youth Fair requires that the animal exhibited at the Polk County Youth Fair be the same as the animal entered at the initial weigh-in on July 25, 2015.
+If the animal's identity is found to differ from initial weigh-in exhibitor will forfeit any prize money and/or sale proceeds, any add-ons and may forfeit all rights and privileges to exhibit in the future at the Polk County Youth Fair.
+An identification tag fee in the amount of \$10.00 per animal entered will need to be submitted with entry form.
+The Polk County Youth Fair office must be notified within forty-eight(48) hours of a hanging tag or electronic tag that is lost, missing, or is no longer attached to the steer.
 Failure to notify the Youth Fair office within forty eight (48) hours will result in disqualification from the fair.